The aims of the course in relation to knowledge and understanding are:

 Two-three days after the written test, the results are published on the course website.
 To proceed to the oral exam, the score in the written test must be 16 points or greater on a scale from 0 to 30.

-The final vote is expressed in the 0-30 scale and is obtained as a weighted average of the scores in the written and oral tests.
+The final grade is expressed out of thirty (0-30) and is obtained as a weighted average of the scores gained in the written test and oral exam.